 Monitoring for fire effects and research purposes is at the Jurisdictional Agency’s discretion.
 The Jurisdictional Agency will coordinate with the Protecting Agency FMO and notify the Interagency Fire Dispatch Center prior to departure of a monitoring flight over on-going incidents.

-Flights, monitoring actions or visits to the wildfire, or within the vicinity of the fire, will be coordinated with the on-site Incident Commander and Protecting Area FMO.
+Flights, monitoring actions or visits to the wildfire, or within the vicinity of the fire, will be coordinated with the local dispatch center as well as the on-site Incident Commander and Protecting Area FMO.

 Agency-specific Reporting Requirements